 Exactly how the idea migrated north from coastal Baja California is debated, but we’re sure glad it’s here.
-A standard Baja-style fish taco has lightly-battered fish on a corn tortilla that is topped with cabbage, fresh salsa, a light cream sauce and a wedge of lime.
+A standard Baja-style fish taco has lightly-battered fish on a corn tortilla topped with cabbage, fresh salsa, a light cream sauce, and a wedge of lime.
 However, San Diego restaurants have added their own flair and grilled fish taco options are very common, too.

 George’s at the Cove (La Jolla)

 George’s Ocean Terrace, the top level of George’s at the Cove, is my all-around favorite place for fish tacos in San Diego on a sunny day.
 Between the spectacular ocean view, cool contemporary look, festive vibe, and one of San Diego’s best chefs… you can’t beat the experience.
 About 95% of the time, I start with a bowl of black bean soup and then devour a plate of grilled fish tacos (with jalapeà±o cream, guacamole, cilantro and shredded cabbage on a corn tortilla made a sister restaurant, Galaxy Taco) paired with a few glasses of Chardonnay.
 Is that bliss or what?

 The downstairs California Modern restaurant serves totally different, yet equally delicious fish tacos… you’ll need to go to see why.
 They were featured on The Food Network’s The Best Thing I Ever Ate if that gives you any clue as to how good they are.
 Chose the part of the restaurant that suits your mood.

 Why go: The view is spectacular, wine and craft cocktail list plentiful, and it’s where many locals take out of town guests for a quintessential San Diego experience.
 If you’re craving fish tacos, but need a posh place to take a date or meet a group of friends, this is the place to certainly find the best fish tacos in La Jolla at a nice, sit-down restaurant if not all of San Diego.